-Employer-Provided Spousal Benefits Face Different Requirements From State to StateAdded by Hawley Troxell in Articles & Publications, Business Law on November 21, 2013
+Employer-Provided Spousal Benefits Face Different Requirements From State to StateAdded by Hawley Troxell in Articles & Blogs, Business Law on November 21, 2013

 Idaho-based employers with employees in multiple states could be subject to significant penalties and litigation if they do not comply with the laws of each state regarding group health coverage and other benefits provided to the same-sex spouses of employees.